JeanMertz/jeanmertz.com/content/career/_index.md

 Go ahead and search the list for whatever term is of interest to you.
 I don’t think it matters too much, as I have enough experience in most software fields to be able to pick up new technologies relatively quickly.

+In the past three years, I’ve primarily worked with the <strong>Rust</strong>
+programming language, working on low-level systems software.

 ### Programming Languages